 Most speech therapists work for District Health Boards or the Ministry of Education.

-For comparison, the average hourly wage in New Zealand including overtime for the quarter ending 31 September 2012 was $1,043 according to Statistics New Zealand.
+For comparison, the average hourly wage in New Zealand for the quarter ending 30 September 2014 was $28.62 according to Statistics New Zealand.
 This would give an annual salary of around $55,000, working standard full-time hours.